 Public Records Requests

 Due to the COVID 19 State of Emergency, Governor Inslee issued Proclamation 20-28, which waives and suspends four sections of the Public Records Act through April 23, 2020.
+The Public Records Act provisions of the Proclamation were extended through the end of the Covid-19 State of Emergency and remain in effect.
 As a result, the city’s response times may be slower than usual.

 Role of Public Records Officer